reedtaylor/plucky/INSTALLATION.md

 6. In this step we will remove the Decent BLE adaptor, which is the small printed circuit board (PCB) made accessible through an aperture in the metal chassis.
 Yours may look slightly different, but the shape will be the same.

    __We will exercise significant care in this step, to avoid damaging this PCB while removing it.__  Primarily, there are two things to be VERY careful about when removing this PCB:

    * We don't want to break any components off the surface of the PCB.
-A few components are located very close to the edges, and could be easily damaged if we "slip" while trying to pull the PCB out.  __We will be careful to orient our tools so as to minimize the chances of damage, even if our tool "slips".__
+A few components are located very close to the edges, and could easily be damaged if we "slip" while trying to pull out the PCB.  __We will be careful to orient our tools so as to minimize the chances of damage, even if our tool "slips".__

     <img src="https://user-images.githubusercontent.com/8826853/74624161-62161980-5115-11ea-8bf2-1a808e9b0ca8.png" width=200>